SharleenQ/SDV503-Lab-Six-Students_Sharleen-Ole-/journal-ole.md

 ## Task 2:
-We got help by jordan-
+At this point we got help by jordan-
- for this task i couldn't start the functions and find the correct loop that wasn't the same as the one displayed on NDM.
-Jordan helped us changing ours to be a little more original. we used 10 is our maximum in the loop and we played around to change the output to be odd numbers or even.
+Jordan helped us changing our code to be a little more original. we got 10 as our maximum in the loop and played around to change the output to be odd numbers or even.
- As time goes on and we move on to the next task.
+ As time went on and we move on to the next task.
 Resources:
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter